 - Andrea Corman (Customer Relations Director) previously worked for Voyages to Antiquity (2010-2019), Uniworld and Oceania.

-- Nick Giersdorf (Marketing and Digital Director) was formerly employed by Global Voyages Group.
+- Nick Giersdorf (Marketing and Digital Director) was previously employed by Global Voyages Group.

-- Lori Sheller (VP of Sales and Marketing for North America) was last employed by MSC Cruises USA (as Senior VP of Strategic Sales) and previously by Hotelbeds Group (as Tourico Holidays' Vice President of Global Cruise Development).
+- Lori Sheller (VP of Sales & Marketing for North America) was last employed by MSC Cruises USA (as Senior VP of Strategic Sales) and previously by Hotelbeds Group (as Tourico Holidays' VP of Global Cruise Development).